-While any plane crash in the modern age may feel like a freak accident, there’s no escaping the fact that some airlines are safer than others.
+While any plane crash in the modern age may feel like a freak occurrence, there’s no escaping the fact that some airlines are safer than others.

-That much is made by clear by the existence of an EU “blacklist” of carriers banned from flying above European airspace (don’t worry, none you know), but a more thorough look at the incident logs of some of the world’s oldest airlines reveals that some are so safe they’ve never - or almost never - had a fatal crash.
+That much is made by clear by the existence of an EU “blacklist” of carriers banned from flying above European airspace (don’t worry, they are all very obscure), but a more thorough look at the incident logs of some of the world’s oldest airlines reveals that some are so safe they’ve never - or almost never - had a fatal crash.

-Here we round up some of the better-known airlines with a spotless safety record.
+Here we round up some of the better-known airlines with a spotless safety record in the jet era.
 Scroll down for a full list of carriers never to have had a fatal accident.

 Flying since 1921

-Qantas has not since had a fatal accident, and only a handful incidents of note.
+Qantas has not had a fatal accident in the jet age, however, and only a handful incidents of note.